Skip to content

 Tiger Swallowtail on Common Milkweed (Asclepias syriaca) — Author Image

-Texas Milkweed (Asclepias texana): This Texas milkweed is native to the southwestern and central counties of the state (Kartesz 2015).
+Texas Milkweed (Asclepias texana): Texas milkweed is native to the southwestern and central counties of the Texas (Kartesz 2015).
 In the wild, Texas milkweed grows in canyons, arroyos, and hillsides.
 It can also be in shaded areas (Quillen 1922).
 Growing from 0.5 to 3 feet tall, it has white flowers bloom from June to August.

 Plant of Texas milkweed (Asclepias texana) in a wooded area.